 In addition to that mentioned in the previous paragraph, based on our review, nothing has come to our attention that causes us to believe that the accompanying interim financial information does not comply, in all material respects, with the disclosure requirements of Section D of the Securities Regulations (Periodic and Immediate Reports), 1970.

-The accompanying financial statements represent a translation into English from the original financial statements in Hebrew.
+As explained in Note 2A the accompanying financial statements represent a translation into English from the original financial statements in Hebrew.

 Somekh Chaikin Certified Public Accountants (Isr.)